abinit/abinit/doc/tutorial/dmft.md

 precision on the total energy is expected, a practical solution is to increase the number of Quantum Monte Carlo steps ([[dmftqmc_n]]) in order to lower the statistical noise.
 Also another solution is to do an average over the last values of the internal energy.
-Note that in version 7.10.5, only the Internal energy has a physical meaning in DFT+DMFT and not Etotal or ETOT.

 ## 6 Electronic Structure of SrVO3 in DFT+DMFT: Equilibrium volume